chriswailes/compiler-examples/kazoo/chapter 5/Chapter5-old.md

 We've already taken steps toward adding JIT compilation support.
 If you look at the section above that added the function pass manager you'll see the following line:

-	@engine = RLTK::CG::JITCompiler.new(@module)
+	@engine = RCGTK::JITCompiler.new(@module)

 This creates an abstract "Execution Engine" which can be either a JIT compiler or the LLVM interpreter.
 LLVM will automatically pick a JIT compiler for you if one is available for your platform, otherwise it will fall back to the interpreter.

-Once the {RLTK::CG::JITCompiler} is created the JIT is ready to be used.
-There are a variety of APIs that are useful, but the simplest one is the {RLTK::CG::ExecutionEngine#run\_function run\_function} function.
+Once the {RCGTK::JITCompiler} is created the JIT is ready to be used.
+There are a variety of APIs that are useful, but the simplest one is the {RCGTK::ExecutionEngine#run\_function run\_function} function.
 This method JIT compiles the specified LLVM Function and returns a function pointer to the generated machine code.
 In our case, this means that we can change the driver code to look like this:

 	ast = Kazoo::Parser::parse(Kazoo::Lexer::lex(line))
 	ir  = jit.add(ast)